jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (i) this subsection:
     (ii) subsection (2A)﻿(a) or (2B) as they were before the enactment of section 243 of the Taxation (Business Taxation and Remedial Matters) Act 2007.
 (2A)
-(2B)
+(2B) Despite subsection (2)﻿(b), a taxpayer is not liable to pay an incremental late payment penalty to the extent to which the relevant tax to pay is—
+  (a) GST for a GST return period ending within 8 days of 31 March 2017:
+  (b) GST for a GST return period ending after 31 March 2017:
+  (c) provisional tax or income tax for the 2017–18 or later income years:
+  (d) described in section MF 5 or MF 6 of the Income Tax Act 2007, or is otherwise the overpayment or over-crediting of WFF tax credits, and relates to the 2017–18 or later income years:
+  (e) civil penalties for tax and periods described in paragraphs (a) to (d).
 (3) An initial late payment penalty is added to the unpaid tax to which it relates— (a) on the day after the default date for the unpaid tax, if it is imposed under subsection (2)﻿(a)﻿(i):
   (b) at the end of the sixth day after the day referred to in paragraph (a), if it is imposed under subsection (2)﻿(a)﻿(ii).
 (3A)
-(3B) The part of an initial late payment penalty imposed under subsection (2)﻿(a)﻿(ii) is not to be added if the Commissioner has exercised powers available under section 157 of this Act or section 43 of the Goods and Services Tax Act 1985 or any similar tax law before the end of the 6th day after the day on which an initial late payment penalty is imposed under subsection (2)﻿(a)﻿(i) and has received the tax withheld or deducted in accordance with the requirements of a notice issued as a result of the Commissioner exercising those powers.
+(3B) The part of an initial late payment penalty imposed under subsection (2)﻿(a)﻿(ii) is not to be added if the Commissioner has exercised powers available under section 24LC(3) or 157 of this Act or section 43 of the Goods and Services Tax Act 1985 or any similar tax law before the end of the 6th day after the day on which an initial late payment penalty is imposed under subsection (2)﻿(a)﻿(i) and has received the tax withheld or deducted in accordance with the requirements of a notice issued as a result of the Commissioner exercising those powers.
 (4) An incremental late payment penalty is to be added to the tax to pay to which it relates on the day after the last day of successive monthly intervals during which the tax to pay remains unpaid.
 (5) If an incremental late payment penalty would, apart from this subsection, be added to any tax to pay on a date that does not exist in a month, the penalty is to be added to the tax to pay on the last day of the month.
-(5A) An incremental late payment penalty is not to be added if, for a month during which the tax to pay remains unpaid, the Commissioner has exercised powers available under section 157 of this Act or section 43 of the Goods and Services Tax Act 1985 or any similar tax law and has received the tax withheld or deducted in accordance with the requirements for the month of a notice issued as a result of the Commissioner exercising those powers.
+(5A) An incremental late payment penalty is not to be added if, for a month during which the tax to pay remains unpaid, the Commissioner has exercised powers available under section 24LC(3) or 157 of this Act or section 43 of the Goods and Services Tax Act 1985 or any similar tax law and has received the tax withheld or deducted in accordance with the requirements for the month of a notice issued as a result of the Commissioner exercising those powers.
 (5B) A taxpayer is liable to pay a late payment penalty under subsection (2) in relation to a default date if— (a) the Commissioner has given the taxpayer a notice of a further date for the payment of unpaid tax under subsection (1)﻿(c)﻿(i); and
   (b) after giving the notice, the Commissioner becomes aware of a default by the taxpayer that arose before the date of the notice; and